Parent/Guardian Handbook 2023

 No pro-rated daily rates are available.
 No refunds for missed days of camp.

 Outdoor U reserves the right to cancel a camp session if there is insufficient enrollment.
-If a session is cancelled, all fees, minus non-refundable fees, will be fully refunded.
+If a session is cancelled, all fees will be refunded, minus the $25 non-refundable fee.